-A Treasure of Arizona, Nevada & The World
+A Treasure of AZ, NV & The World

 Construction began in 1931 and Hoover Dam was completed in 1936.
 It still stands tall as an engineering marvel high above the Colorado River between Arizona and Nevada.
 Hoover Dam attracts over 7 million visitors from around the new world every year feeding vast tourism into the Las Vegas Nevada and Arizona economy.